-Unlimited decks may contain cards from any and all Pokémon Trading Card Game expansions and promotional cards that have been released in the United States.
+Unlimited decks may contain cards from all Pokémon Trading Card Game expansions and promotional cards that have been released in the United States.
 Players using cards that have been reprinted in a later expansion must play those cards using the wording of the most recent printing.
-New expansions are allowed in all rating zones three weeks after they are released in the United States.
+New expansions are allowed in all rating zones the third Friday after they are released in the United States.